 The program meets the requirements of this Key Element.
-The program provided evidence that academic resources and student support services are accessible to students and sufficient to achieve the program's mission, goals, and outcomes.
-These resources are reviewed based on core faculty and student input, and the program takes action or advocates for institutional change to address areas required for program effectiveness.
+The program provided evidence of sufficient academic resources and student support for the program's mission, goals and outcomes.

 Key Element III-E: Faculty Qualifications & Responsibilities

 The faculty roles, in teaching, scholarship, service, and practice are identified clearly and are congruent with the program's mission, goals, and outcomes.